-ESRD is suspending the 2013/14 Hay-Zama bison hunting season
+ESRD is continuing the Hay-Zama bison hunting season in 2014/15

 Since 2008, Aboriginal and non-Aboriginal hunters have harvested in excess of 500 bison.

 Over 9,000 Albertans typically apply annually for this limited hunting opportunity.

 Updated: Jun 3, 2014